-While it’s situated along the scenic Niagara Parkway, this park has a storied history.
+Situated along the scenic Niagara Parkway, this area has a storied history.
 The Battle of Chippawa marked the beginning of one of the longest battles of the War of 1812.

 At the battle’s conclusion, over 800 militiamen – not professional soldiers but regular citizens – lay wounded or dead.
 Despite its gruesome history, Chippawa is considered one of the most picturesque battlefield parks.